Tchefuncte River

 The Tchefuncte River (/tʃəˈfʌŋktə/ chə-FUNK-tə) drains into Lake Pontchartrain in Louisiana in the United States.
 It is about 70.0 mi long.

 Etymology

-The name Tchefuncte is believed to derive from the word Hachofakti which is the Choctaw word for the American chinquapin which is a species of chestnut and was used by Native Americans to relieve headaches and fevers.
+The name Tchefuncte is believed to derive from the word Hachofakti, which is the Choctaw word for the American chinquapin, a species of chestnut, and was used by Native Americans to relieve headaches and fevers.

 Tchefuncte culture

 The area around the river was inhabited by the hunter-gatherer Tchefuncte culture dating back to 600 BCE.
-The Native Americans gathered fresh-water clams, fish and crawfish and built shell middens on the river.
+The Native Americans gathered freshwater clams, fish, and crawfish, and built shell middens on the river.
 Their houses were probably temporary circular shelters having a frame of light poles covered with palmetto, thatch, or grass mixed with mud.